 “Well, He said it first in various ways and places ages before I was born (Gen 1:31, Psalm 104:31, Psalm 149:4, Pro 8:22-31, etc.).
 Mine is a simple ‘man born of woman’ paraphrase.
 It is certainly an error common to man to interpret words through personal filters rather than the meaning of the speaker.
 Thereby, the word “enjoyment” could mean all manner of things.
 Yet in this context, it means only what He means, not what you or I mean.”

 Please know that I had no academic or ‘prepared’ knowledge of any of those verses.
 I had none of them memorized.
 What I had was the sure knowledge of the concepts of God’s purpose in creating and the why and how He has engaged with His creation.
-Knowing what I knew and where to find what aligned with what I knew, it was an easy matter to apply ample specific, irrefutable, Biblical evidence of my claim, while also identifying the distracting elements of the argument.
+Knowing what I knew and where to find what aligned with it, it was an easy matter to apply ample specific, irrefutable Biblical evidence for my claim, while also identifying the distracting elements of the argument.

 He concluded the thread with: